• Free Standard Delivery Over £45

 Is thrush contagious?

-• ✅ Sharing items like toothbrushes
+• Sharing personal items like toothbrushes

 Thrush in pregnancy

-What should I eat with an oral thrush?
+What should I eat with oral thrush?

 Avoid alcohol, spicy or acidic foods, and sugary beverages as they can worsen your condition.
 Stay well hydrated and drink herbal teas to soothe irritation.
 However, more research on this area is needed.